widesky/docs/content/en/products/cloud/vis/query-editor.md

 #### Changing fields
 To alter a field, click on an existing field and drill down to 'change to' to see a list of available fields.

-{{% alert title="Warning"  color="warning" %}} When changing a fields, arguments and sub-fields that also exist on the replacement field will remain.
-All other incompatible arguments and sub-fields will be removed.
+{{% alert title="Warning"  color="warning" %}} When changing fields, arguments and sub-fields that also exist on the replacement field remain in your query.
+All other incompatible arguments and sub-fields are removed.
 {{% /alert %}}

 #### Removing fields
-To remove a field, click on an existing field select 'remove'.
-All arguments and sub-fields will also be deleted.
+To remove a field, click on an existing field and select 'remove'.
+All arguments and sub-fields are deleted.

 ### Arguments
-Each field can have one or more arguments that are used to alter the behavior of a field.
-Mandatory arguments that require you to select a value appear in-line with the field.
-Non-mandatory arguments will initially be collapsed under 'options'.
+Each field can have one or more arguments which alter the behaviour of a field.
+Mandatory arguments require you to select a value appear in-line with the field.
+Non-mandatory arguments are initially collapsed under 'options'.
 Click on the options arrow to expand them and set their values.
-Arguments with default values will be shown in gray.
-An argument can also have nested arguments.
+Arguments with a default value appear as  are shown in grey.
+An argument can also have nested arguments which are also initially collapsed.

 ![Set arguments to refine your query](/docs/images/widesky-query-arguments.gif)